Reviewed by T Evans

-Part 3 in Tania’s review of the last season of Game of Thrones, read her review of Episode 1 here and Episode 2 here.
+Part 3 in T Evans' review of the last season of Game of Thrones, read their review of Episode 1 here and Episode 2 here.

 There is an oft-repeated saying about battle in in Game of Thrones and A Song of Ice and Fire: namely, that women should not be involved in warfare because “a woman’s battle is in the birthing bed.”
 The latest episode of season eight is all battle: at ninety plus minutes of non-stop warfare it is the longest battle scene in film history, and one that is ended by a heroic woman.
 The immense scale of the violence and the unusual gender dynamics therein make “The Long Night” an important episode in the series as a whole.
 For me the battle took on added weight: I watched this episode in fits and starts from hospital chairs as my sister gave birth to her first child.
 Two battles, two very long nights, but the question of gender, violence, and repetition is central to each.